 Dragged to Destination tree:

-I basically clicked on the ‘Edm – Edmonds’ folder and hauled it to just under the B.C. folder and left it there.
-You can drop it anywhere as long as it add up., such as under the ‘GVRD – Lower Mainland’ folder tool.
+I simply clicked on the ‘Edm – Edmonds’ folder and dragged it to just under the B.C. folder and dropped it there.
+You can drop it anywhere that it makes sense, such as under the ‘GVRD – Lower Mainland’ folder as well.

-Gracias!, it worked!
-Hope you can see that it was smart enough to create both the then the ‘Edm – Edmonds’ then ‘Bby – Burnaby’ folder, and put the newly moved child node in the ‘Edm – Edmonds’ folder, Exactly what we wanted, right? (or we should just say what our engineers wanted in this case.).
-So, it should work in an akin fashion if you drag a child node, let’s say ‘East Van 1 – East Vancouver Substation 1’ from right to left, and we eventually drop it in the B.C. root folder:
+Yay!, it worked!
+You can see that it was smart enough to create both the ‘Bby – Burnaby’ folder, then the ‘Edm – Edmonds’ folder, and place the newly moved child node in the ‘Edm – Edmonds’ folder, which is exactly what we wanted, (or at least what our engineers wanted in this case.).
+So, it should work in a similar fashion if you drag a child node, lets say ‘East Van 1 – East Vancouver Substation 1’ from right to left, and drop it in the B.C. root folder:

-So, in this scenario, the ‘East Van – East Vancouver’ folder existed in a couple of trees (both trees), with one special child node in each folder.
-I hauled from right to left, and it rewardingly placed the ‘East Van 1 – East Vancouver Substation 1’ child node in the destination folder, and then removed the source folder, as there was no reason for it to exist any more.
-Sure, you can also drag whatever folder or node you want back and forth, and it should also successfully create and remove parent folders accordingly, and in a way that is plausible.
+So, in this case, the ‘East Van – East Vancouver’ folder existed in both trees, with one unique child node in each folder.
+I dragged from right to left, and it successfully placed the ‘East Van 1 – East Vancouver Substation 1’ child node in the destination folder, and then deleted the source folder, as there was no reason for it to exist any longer.
+Of course, you can also drag whatever folder or node you want back and forth, and it should successfully create and delete parent folders accordingly, and in a way that makes sense.

-Hope you found this blog post useful? and you are confident that you can use this in one of your future projects, or can at least appreciate the difficulty of the problem, and also ultimate solution else reach us through the contact form for assistance.
-I have also added the complete source code below, that you can download and re-use anytime you feel like.
+I hope you have found this project useful, and can use this in one of your future projects, or can at least appreciate the complexity of the problem, and ultimate solution.
+I have also included the complete source code, that you can download and re-use if you like.